 Project presentation accounts for 25 points of your final grade.
 More details can be referred to the end of this syllabus.
-For our online course, each student must make their individual presentation via a YouTube video and upload it to Presentations in Canvas.
+For our online course, each student must make their individual or team (up to five members per team allowed) presentation via a YouTube video (MP4) and upload it to Presentations in Canvas.